-The Social Justice committee meets after the Sunday service on the first Sunday of each month.
+The Social Justice committee meets at noon after the Sunday service on the first Sunday of each month.
 Occasionally when a special event is held at that time, the meeting is held the following Sunday.
 All meetings are open to MUUF members and guests.
 Notifications of meetings, agendas, and minutes may be emailed upon request.
 Through regular participation in the meetings, in activities of the Committee or by request, any member or friend of MUUF may become a member of the committee.

 a.
 Once a month we address the injustices in our local community by inviting leaders of local charities to tell us about their work.
 These speakers discuss their program, services and needs on Sunday either by presenting the main address or presenting a thumbnail description of their program.
 On these Sundays a special collection is taken for that local charity.

 b.
 Frequently the social justice committee will sponsor a program for the monthly Share-A-Dish meals which are held the second Friday evening of each month.
 These programs educate and inform about timely topics.

 c.
 Each quarter a member writes a thorough paper about an issue chosen in the Social Justice meeting.
 These Issues of the Quarter are distributed to members and friends and are on the website under ISSUES.
 Issues in 2016 were: Income Inequality, Move to Amend, Voting Rights, Ballot legislation.
 Issues in 2015 were: Water, Decreasing Carbon Use, Black Lives Matter/Mass Incarceration, Inequality.

 d.
 The Social Justice Bulletin Board helps to inform our members about what the committee is doing, and has information about issues.